marti-dotcom/Variant-sets/README.md

 Developed by: **Martina Debnath**

-Thank you for using multi-annotator <3
+Thank you for using my multi-annotator tool <3

 GitHub: [@marti-dotcom](https://github.com/marti-dotcom)